rbalsleyMSFT/FFU/README.md

 **ApplyFFU.ps1**
 - Added code to only show images updated within the number of days set for ImageAgeLimit in the config.ini file.

+**Known Issues**
+- Still working on getting the download latest windows esd feature to work with a config.ini file.

 ### **2024.5**

 **BuildFFUVM.ps1**